So your stepkid hates you — at least you’re not alone.

 - Make your home welcoming; kids decorate their room in your home however they want.

-Above all, don’t let your expectations get the better of you, says Eckler, whose latest book, Blissfully Blended Bullsh*t: The Uncomfortable Truth of Blending Families, is out May 27, 2019.
+Above all, don’t let your expectations get the better of you, says Eckler, author of Blissfully Blended Bullsh*t: The Uncomfortable Truth of Blending Families.
 “Try your best to see the situation from the child’s point of view, and don’t take things personally.
 Of course it stings when your partner’s kid doesn’t like you, but you can only try your best.”

 Author and musician Adam Cole is also part of a bonus family; his stepdaughter came into his life when she was nine, and he raised her along with his four biological children who followed.
 He knows how difficult it can be to respond to negativity from a stepchild, as it can’t necessarily be the same as a biological parent’s response.
 “Biological parents have bonded in one way or another with the child since birth,” he told SheKnows.
 “They have a whole life of nurturance and relationships to access when they respond.
 On the other hand, stepparents have to build that bond in the middle of the child’s life.
 It has to be a more deliberate, more contrived thing.
 It also may have limits that must be respected.”